 Nelson Pereira | Head of Customer Engineering | Google Cloud

-The emergence of rich customer insights from raw data to Intelligent Customer Assistant
+The emerging of rich customer insights from raw data to Intelligent Customer Assistants

 The era of Intelligent Digital Assistants(IDA) is shaping new consumer behaviours allowing them to get things done quicker and more efficiently.
-IDAs are today part of the daily routine of consumers and the expectation set by them is now reflected in the interaction that consumers expect to have with companies.
+IDAs are today part of consumers' daily routine and the expectation set by them is now reflected in the interaction that consumers look to have with companies.

 As organisations need to rethink their business models and their interaction with consumers, data is at the core of these interactions.